cleverhans-lab/cleverhans/README.md

 ## Tutorials

-To help you get started with the functionalities provided by this library, it comes with the following tutorials:
+To help you get started with the functionalities provided by this library, the `tutorials/' folder comes with the following tutorials:
 * **MNIST with FGSM using the TensorFlow backend** ([code](tutorials/mnist_tutorial_tf.py), [tutorial](tutorials/mnist_tutorial_tf.md)): this first tutorial covers how to train a MNIST model using TensorFlow, craft adversarial examples using the [fast gradient sign method](https://arxiv.org/abs/1412.6572),